-Figure 6 shows all packets (dots) sent during one initial window after connection start for a selected subset of CDNs and URLs.
+Similar to Figure 11, Figure 10 shows all packets (dots) sent during one initial window after connection start for a selected subset of CDNs and URLs.
 Their arrival time is depicted on the x-axis and the IW size in kB on the y-axis.
 Please note the different x- and y-axis scaling due to the different IW sizes.
 We can visually observe two different patterns.
 The first, here presented by Akamai, Highwinds, and Edgecast, shows close to no temporal distribution of packets.
-The second, presented by

-Cloudfront, Fastly, and Cachefly, shows a stream of packets arriving virtually at the same time followed by a temporally skewed train of other packets.
-The latter follows the expected output of Linux's packet pacer as described before.
-This is best visible in the example of Cloudfront, were a burst of ten segments is almost perfectly followed by delayed trains of two packets.
-Thus, we can see that some CDNs are likely utilizing pacing during slow-start for IWs larger than IW10 as recommended in [13].
+The second, presented by Cloudfront, Fastly, and Cachefly, shows a stream of packets arriving virtually at the same time followed by a temporally skewed train of other packets.
+The latter follows the expected output of Linux's packet pacer as described before (Figure 11).
+This is best visible in the example of Cloudfront, where a burst of ten segments is almost perfectly followed by delayed trains of two packets.
+Thus, we can see that some CDNs are likely utilizing pacing during slow start for IWs larger than IW10 as recommended in [14].